cindistar/cindistar/README.md

 <h1 align="left">Hi, I'm Cindi Nishimoto =^.^= </h1>
 <h3 align="left">A curious, sociable gal and a ❤️ Front-End Developer student from Brazil, Sao Paulo </h3>

-- 😄 Let's connect and share some knowledge!!
+- 😄 Greetings from Brazil!! 🇧🇷

 - 🎓 I have a MBA in Big Data | FIAP 🎲